Skip to content

 Safe Havens can help by:

-• Providing a friendly face and reassurance
+• providing a friendly face and reassurance

-• Calling the police or family or friends
+• calling the police, family or friends

-Remember: if you are in immediate danger call the police on 999.
+Remember, if you are in immediate danger call the police on 999.

 In Case of Emergency cards